Peter of Capua the Elder: Legate to the Fourth Crusade and the Holy Land

 In April 1202, Innocent III named Peter and Soffredo of Pisa as legates in charge of the crusade.
 Peter was sent to Venice, where the crusaders were gathering, in order to prevent the Venetians from using the army to attack Zara.
 When he arrived in Venice in July, however, the Republic of Venice did not accept that his legatine authority extended to them.
 Peter sought to keep the crusader army together even at the cost of an attack on Zara.
 He denied the requests of Abbot Martin of Pairis and Bishop Conrad of Halberstadt to be absolved of their vows.
 He even gave Martin spiritual charge of all German crusaders and told Conrad that the pope himself would overlook wrongdoing by the crusaders to keep the expedition going.
 In September, Peter returned to Rome with the proposed agreement between the crusaders and Alexios Angelos, whereby the latter would support the crusade with money and troops in return for its help putting him on the Byzantine throne.
 As a result, Peter was away when the army sacked Zara and Innocent placed it under excommunication.

 Peter returned to the army after the fall of Zara in November 1202 in order to lift the excommunication.
 By the spring of 1203, he had received the requisite oaths of purification, absolved the crusaders and returned to Rome.
-He did not remain with the army, so as not to take part in an attack on Constantinople.
-With a small group that included Bishop Sicard of Cremona and Abbot Martin of Pairis, he traveled to the Holy Land by ship from Siponto to Acre.
+He did not remain with the army so as not to take part in an attack on Constantinople.
+With a small group that included Bishop Sicard of Cremona and Abbot Martin of Pairis, he travelled to the Holy Land by ship from Siponto to Acre.
 During a stopover in Cyprus, he introduced several ecclesiastical reforms.
 He landed in Acre on 25 April 1203 or perhaps a few weeks later.

 In Acre, following on the work of Soffredo, Peter used his legatine authority to mediate peace between the feuding Pisan and Genoese communities.
 He also arranged for the Maronite bishops to formally submit to papal authority.
 In March 1204, he held a synod in Antioch, which placed Armenian Cilicia under interdict.
-He then went to Sis in Cilicia to negotiate a settlement to the Antiochene succession crisis and confer the pallium on the patriarch of Sis and confirm the Armenians obedience to Rome.
-King Leo I of Armenia and the Patriarch John VI accused Peter to Innocent III of being a tool of the Templars and Hospitallers.
+He then went to Sis in Cilicia to negotiate a settlement to the Antiochene succession crisis and confer the pallium on the patriarch of Sis and confirm the Armenians' obedience to Rome.
+King Leo I of Armenia and the Patriarch John VI accused Peter of being a tool of the Templars and Hospitallers.
 Less successful in Cilicia than Soffredo had been, Peter rejoined his fellow legate in Acre in July 1204.